 A Real Estate Agent must conduct and procure relevant documents, to advise clients when legally safe to contract in a binding sales agreement.

 A sales agreement is needed to secure the purchase, whereby each party does what is necessary to fulfil their respective obligations.

 - Must reflect the intentions of both the seller and purchaser.

 - The subject property should be accurately identified.

 - The closing date must be specified.

-- Upon the signing of the sales agreement by both the seller and purchaser, a deposit of 10% is paid by the purchaser to the seller’s attorney.
+- Upon the signing of the sales agreement by both the seller and purchaser, a deposit of 10% is paid by the purchaser to the listing agent or the seller’s attorney.